razem-io/JBakeUI/README.md

 # Usage
 You can download a compiled version of JBakeUI [here](https://github.com/razem-io/JBakeUI/wiki/Download).

 Once downloaded extract the archieve and navigate to the bin folder.
-Depending on your system start ````JBakeUI.bat``` (Windows) or ```JBakeUI``` (Linux and Mac).
+Depending on your system start ```JBakeUI.bat``` (Windows) or ```JBakeUI``` (Linux and Mac).

-When you start the UI for the first time you will be asked for two folders:
-* JBake distribution folder (where jbake-core.jar is located)
-* Source folder of your blog (can be empty)

 After the initial configuration the information will be saved and you don't need to worry about it anymore.
 Multi project support is planned.

-If everything is configured correctly, you may now bake your site.
+If everything is configured correctly, you may now bake your site and start the server.
 Once the server is started you can open a browser and navigate to http://localhost:8820 to have a quick preview of your blog/site.

 #Build instructions
 This project uses gradle.
 Open a terminal navigate to the root directory of the project and execute ```gradle distZip```.
 You then will find a brand new copy of JBakeUI in ```build/distributions/JBakeUI-*.zip```.